AstroMined/debtonator/docs/progress.md

 ## Known Issues

 1. **Repository Implementation Completion**
-   - All repositories are now implemented (18/18 core, 5/5 additional)
+   - All repositories are now implemented (18/18 core, 5/5 additional) ✓
-   - Focus on testing new repositories according to established patterns
+   - Integration tests implemented for all new repositories ✓
-   - Need schema factory tests for new model types
+   - Schema factories created for all model types ✓
-   - Implementation parity achieved across all repositories
+   - Implementation parity achieved across all repositories ✓

 2. **Repository Tests**
-   - Need tests for newly implemented repositories
+   - Tests implemented for all repositories (23/23) ✓
-   - Ensure Arrange-Schema-Act-Assert pattern is followed
+   - Arrange-Schema-Act-Assert pattern implemented across all tests ✓
-   - Create schema factories for PaymentSchedule and DepositSchedule
+   - Schema factories created and utilized for all repository tests ✓
-   - Test relationship loading behavior with nested resources
+   - Relationship loading behavior tested with nested resources ✓

 3. **Service Layer Architecture**
    - In progress: Refactoring services to use repository pattern